OWASP/www-chapter-kansas-city/index.md

 We meet monthly and are starting at a new location at the Keystone Innovation District in the Crossroads.

 ## Our Chapter
-OWASP-KC’s mission is to be a welcoming community for Developers, Security Champions, and Information Security Professionals to learn, communicate, and share their perspectives at a common table.
+OWASP KC’s mission is to be a welcoming community for Developers, Security Champions, and Information Security Professionals to learn, communicate, and share their perspectives at a common table.

 ## Upcoming Events
 ### OWASP Kansas City Chapter Meeting